docknetwork/dock-app-testautomation/README.md

 # Truvera Wallet E2E Test Automation

-Automated end-to-end testing suite for the Truvera Wallet mobile application using Appium, WebdriverIO, and Mocha.
+Smoke test suite for the Truvera Wallet mobile application using Appium, WebdriverIO, and Mocha.

 ## Table of Contents